hudson155/kairo/kairo-protected-string/README.md

 Note that this is a simplistic implementation; it does not clean up memory after itself.
 See the class itself for KDoc.

-Although `toString()` calls will not expose the value, serialization (and deserialization) will treat this class as if it were just a `String`, thereby exposing the value.
+Although `toString()` calls will not expose the underlying value, serialization (and deserialization) will treat this class as if it were just a `String`, thereby exposing the underlying value.
 This is intentional.

-Other than for serialization, you will need to
+Other than for serialization,
+you will need to explicitly opt-in in order to access the underlying value.
+You can do this using `@OptIn(ProtectedString.Access::class)`.
+The intention of this additional step is to avoid unintended access by making callers think twice.

 ## Usage